 Why is the

-.snapshot directory not visible in an NFSv4.1 volume, but it is visible in an NFSv3 volume?
+.snapshot directory not visible in an NFSv4.1 volume, but it's visible in an NFSv3 volume?

 By design, the .snapshot directory is never visible to NFSv4.1 clients.
 By default, the

-.snapshot directory will be visible to NFSv3 clients.
+.snapshot directory is visible to NFSv3 clients.
 To hide the

 .snapshot directory from NFSv3 clients, edit the properties of the volume to hide the snapshot path.